mozziemozz/M365CallFlowVisualizer/README.md

 - The tool has only been tested on Windows systems.
 Some functionalty might not be available on other platforms.

 # Planned feature updates
-- Reflect if voicemail transcription or suppress system greeting is on
+- Reflect if voicemail transcription or suppress system greeting is on --> Suppress system message was implemented in V 2.4.2
 - Display call queue and auto attendant language settings
 - Custom HEX color support for the mermaid diagram --> Implemented in V 2.3.0
-- Migrate from MSOnline to Microsoft Graph PowerShell --> Implemented in V 2.4
+- Migrate from MSOnline to Microsoft Graph PowerShell --> Implemented in V 2.4.0

 These are planned changes.
 There is no ETA nor is it guaranteed that these features will ever be added.